dart-lang/language/working/augmentation-libraries/feature-specification.md

 ### Type inheritance

-An augmenting declaration may have no type annotations for a return type, variable type, parameter type, or type parameter bound.
+An augmenting declaration may omit type annotations for a return type, variable type, parameter type, or type parameter bound.
 In the last case, that includes omitting the `extends` keyword.
 For a variable or parameter, a `var` keyword may replace the type.